 Personality traits: Supportive - compassionate - nurturing - altruistic - empathetic - generous - kind - never harmful - humble - caring - warm - reassuring - thoughtful - considerate - protective - homey

-Caregiver brands appear selfless as they are always trying to do things for others.
+Caregiver brands appear selfless as they're always trying to do things for others.
 Their weakness is that they find it hard to say no. Their insatiable need to fix everyone’s problems and keep everyone happy could work to their own detriment.
 Caregiver brands dislike selfishness and ingratitude but their greatest fear is that their products or services are perceived to be harmful or dishonest.
 Another downside is that they may come across as manipulative.

 The Caregiver is the archetypal brand that helps you help others, that supports families or is associated with nurturing.
 Obvious examples are charities or non-profits and also typically brands that belong to the public sector, like health care and education.
 Less obvious brands with this archetype may be automobile brands that focus on safety or brands that specialize in maintenance, cleaning, gardening or general upkeep as they also display nurturing qualities.